-2.1 This policy applies to all Council employees.

-2.2 The policy applies to all customers of the Councils, with the exception of:
+- 2.1 This policy applies to all Council employees. - 2.2 The policy applies to all customers of the Councils, with the exception of:

-Derbyshire Building Control Partnership (both Councils), covering Derbyshire.
+BCN Building Control Consultancy (both Councils) and Chesterfield Borough Council.
 Audit (both Councils) and Chesterfield Borough Council.
 Rykneld Housing (North East Derbyshire District Council).